prantlf/grunt-html-html-report-converter/README.md

 Default: ".html:

 If the `dest` property specified only the target directory, the converted report file will be stored there with the file extension replaced to ".html" or to the extesion specified by this property.

+#### showFileNameOnly
+Type: `Boolean`
+Default value: `false`

+Cuts the directory from tested HTML files, when creating page titles from in the report.
+If you use unique names for files alone, you will not get too long page titles, if you flip this flag tp `true`.

 ### Task Data